cynraw/Data_Analytics/README.md

 - Downloaded a file containing the data we will be using for the bootcamp.

 ## Select statement in mysql
-- Used to work with columns.
+- Used to work with columns and select what columns you want to see in your output.